enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/jobs/packaging.rst

 Libraries handling
 **************************

+JQM itself is hidden from the payloads - payloads cannot see any of its internal classes and resources.
+So JQM itself does not provide anything to payloads in terms of libraries (with the exception of libraries explicitly added to the ext directory, see below).

-JQM itself does not provide any libraries to the payloads - all its internal classes are hidden.
-But there are two ways, each with two variants, to make sure the required libraires are present at runtime.
+But there are two ways, each with two variants, to make sure that required libraires are present at runtime.

 .. note:: All the four variants are exclusive. **Only one libray source it used at the same time**.